keithh9704/SEP10-CYOA-Stuck-in-a-video-game/life-from-both-options/father-disowns.md

 # Father disowns you.
 Bad person :(

-You are homeless and not in a family anymore so you would try to do something about being homeless.
+You are homeless and not in a family anymore, so you would try to do something about being homeless.

 [Find a new family](../school/new-family.md)